ideadesignmedia/db.js/readme.md

 }
 ```

-Wrap in the construct function to return the new model as a promise
+**Wrap in the construct function to return the new model as a promise:**
-Example:
 ```
 const {construct} = require('@ideadesignmedia/db.js')
 construct(Model, data).save().then(result => {